Hegseth says he won't publicly release video of boat strike that killed survivors in the Caribbean

 Yet for the first several months, Congress received little more than a trickle of information about why or how the U.S. military was conducting the operations.
 At times, lawmakers have learned of strikes from social media after the Pentagon posted videos of boats bursting into flames.

-Hegseth now faces language included in an annual military policy bill that threatens to withhold a quarter of his travel budget if the Pentagon does not provide the video to lawmakers.
+Hegseth now faces language included in an annual military policy bill that threatens to withhold a quarter of his travel budget if the Pentagon does not provide unedited video of the strikes to the House and Senate Committees on Armed Services.

 The demand for release of video footage